 At a secret base on the moon, Galatea takes Candace to a "hot sleep" tube chamber where she can sleep out the last effects of the drug.
 Before she goes under, Candace uses her powers one last time to give Galatea a gift from Agent Sidestep; a block on all future telepathic intrusions and to sever the mental link she still had with her friend.
 As Candace sleeps, Galatea is given some bad news from her publishing agent.
 The film deal for her book series has fallen through because of all of the negative publicity surrounding Malizia and Psyche.

 Keira Fyre meets with her employer face-to-face, and he says that her plans have changed.
 He wants her to stay in Millennium City and work with the heroes of Project Mycroft, especially with Galatea Future, so that when the time is right, she can kill Galatea Future.
-Kiera asks why, and Alexander Van Cleef says because in another lifetime, she killed him.
+Kiera asks why, and Alexander Van Cleef says that because, in another lifetime, Galatea Future killed him.

 In Issue #13, we learn that Gold was subjected to numerous investigations and audits.
 He tries to blackmail Starlett to give him the camera footage, believing it would contain material that would clear him from his taped admission of his shady manipulations.
 However, she turns to Agent Wednesday for help in getting the blackmail material away from Gold and to wipe his mind of any knowledge of who Starlett really is.

 Several months after being put in the hot sleep tube, Galatea frees Candace after verifying she is free of any trace of telepathic abilities.
 Candace then spends her time suspended from practicing law working for Major Cross.
 She also requests that she be trained in firearms use so she would never feel helpless again.